Apache0ne/ComfyUI_API_TestingV2.27/README.md

-# ComfyUI Image Generator with LLM Integration
+# ComfyUI Image Generator with LLM Integration(NEW BUILD)(FMD IS DEPRECATED FOR NOW)

 A React-based frontend for ComfyUI with LLM-enhanced prompt generation and shader effects.